 The Bearfoot Baker, Bigfoot, Sugar Cookies, Royal Icing, Sasquatch cookies, Sasquatch, Bigfoot Cookies, decorated cookies

-• Sometimes making a face with royal icing can be difficult, but bigfoot’s face isn’t hard at all.
+• Sometimes making a face with royal icing can be difficult, but Bigfoot’s face isn’t hard.
 I promise!
-I know I’ve already told you once to watch the video, but I’m going to tell you again.
-Begin by making his nose and the rest will be easy!
+I know I’ve already told you to watch the video, but you need to watch it.

 • After you pipe three lines for the forehead, two lines for the lips, and his nose, you need to let the icing dry for a little while because the next step is adding a little ivory food gel color for shading.
 All you need is a small amount of food gel color, a little water or vodka, a paper towel, and a paintbrush.
 Dip the brush into the water or vodka, dab it on the paper towel, choose the area you want to shade, and paint.
 It’s that simple!
-If you add too much color, rise the paintbrush and use it to remove or blend the color.
+If you add too much color, raise the paintbrush and use it to remove or blend the color.

 Bigfoot isn’t a neat-looking fella so this is a great cookie to practice your painting and blending skills.
 That’s another reason I love him!